rhelmer/update-client/README.md

 message to the application indicating which update(s) have been applied and are ready to use.

-If not updates are available, the client will exit if running in standalone mode.
+If no updates are available, the client will exit if running in standalone mode.
 If running as a Windows service then the request will be re-tried at the configured interval.